medic/cht-core/haproxy/README.md

 - COUCHDB1_SERVER: The docker service name or fqdn of the first CouchDB server.
 Defaults to couchdb.1 in our templates.
 - COUCHDB2_SERVER: The docker service name or fqdn of the second CouchDB server.
 Defaults to couchdb.2 in our templates.
 - COUCHDB3_SERVER: The docker service name or fqdn of the third CouchDB server.
 Defaults to couchdb.3 in our templates.
+- COUCHDB_USER: The admininstrator that created the couchdb cluster
+- COUCHDB_PASSWORD: The above admin's password